data-apis/scipy-2023-presentation/paper.rst

 associated interface should support "batching" (i.e., the ability to perform the operation over a stack of matrices).

-**Orthogonality**: standardized APIs should have clearly defined and delineated functionality which has minimal overlap with the behavior afforded by other standardized APIs.
+**Orthogonality**: each standardized API should have clearly defined and delineated functionality which has minimal overlap with the behavior afforded by other standardized APIs.